-The River Thames and the Kennet and Avon Canal meander through the county of Berkshire, making it a popular spot for water-based activities, and waterside pubs like the Dundas Arms in Hungerford.
+The River Thames and the Kennet and Avon Canal meander through the county of Berkshire, making it a popular spot for water-based activities, and waterside pubs.

 Other visitors prefer to unlock historical secrets at an intriguing museum, grand stately home or monumental castle.
 To the other extreme, families are drawn to the thrills and spills the region’s theme parks.

-Not only known for major attractions, which include Windsor Castle, Ascot Racecourse and Savill Garden, Berkshire has many delightful villages sprinkled across the beautiful landscape.
-There is no more enjoyable way to spend the day than travelling from one charming village to another in search of historic inns.
+There is no more enjoyable way to spend the day than travelling from one charming village to another in search of Berkshire's historic inns.
 Whether you're looking for a dog-friendly pub, tasty food or comfortable pub accommodation, you will find it here in Berkshire.
 Pubs like The Crown at Playhatch and The Little Angel near Henley on Thames are perfect examples of what this county has to offer.

-For more information on Berkshire visit the official tourism website for West Berkshire.
+For more information on Berkshire and an official tourism guide to the area.

 Formerly a medieval hall house, The Cat’s tile-hung exterior fronts a delightfully pubby atmosphere buzzing with locals who are proud to share their hidden gem with visitors.